 The Village Lower Schools visual arts program encourages expressive self directed exploration, facilitating cognitive development and expanding fine motor skills while learning fundamental techniques with diverse media.
 Introductory studies of artists, and art historically significant periods, encourages an appreciation of the arts that is cultivated and developed, engaging individualized strengths and promoting self confidence.
 Exploratory projects addressing the principles of design are aligned across the curriculum with an interdisciplinary approach, creating an inspirational environment for young artists to thrive, while also supporting academic success, social, emotional, and overall well being.

 It is important that students continue to experience and explore the artistic aspects of life in middle school, to complement their academic experiences.
-There is a required music experience in 5th and 6th grade.
-In 7th and 8th grade students may also select from a variety of electives to complete their requirement in the arts.
+The arts play a vital role in students' development.
+Students may select a variety of studio classes to complete their requirement in the arts.
 Middle school students may also choose to broaden their knowledge in a current area of interest or explore and develop new passions with multiple arts choices if the schedule allows.

 The arts play a pivotal role in the enrichment of our students diverse needs for creative expression.
 Through the visual arts and photography curriculum, students attain skills that are indispensable to creative fields in the arts and beyond.
 Our art students are recognized by the Art & Scholastic Awards and The Naples Art Association.